ripalnakiya/Java-Notes/Files/3_Strings.md

 System.out.println(str.charAt(1));              => a
 ```

-We can also access each character using this method.
+We can access each character using this method.

 ## String Comparison